-Paul previously worked as a tradesman in the construction industry as carpenter, and a building inspector / consultant and had known about Radon and it’s effects.
+Paul previously worked as a tradesman in the construction industry as a carpenter, and a building inspector / consultant and had known about Radon and it’s damaging effects for some time.
 He became the first certified Radon Mitigation and Measurement Professional in British Columbia and Western Canada past Winnipeg, Manitoba.

 Having recognized that Radon gas kills more British Columbians than drunk drivers, he has dedicated himself to becoming a Radon Mitigation and Measurement Specialist.

 He is willing to travel anywhere in the Province to assist homeowners with Radon issues.

 Paul has experience in custom home building and home renovation contracting and he is a certified Level One Building Code expert.
 He has worked with quality home builders both in the Kootenay / Boundary and Calgary regions.